renatomaia/coutil/doc/manual.md

 ### `system.getpriority (pid)`

+On success,
-Returns a string and a number corresponding to the scheduling priority of the process with identifier `pid`.
+returns a string and a number corresponding to the scheduling priority of the process with identifier `pid`.
 The first returned value is one of the following strings, which indicates some convenient distinct priority value (from highest to lowest):